cmungall/modal-in-owl/README.md

 and treat x as an artifact of formalization of typicality in OWL.
 Alternatively, the domain modeler may choose to give an account in a number of different ways, perhaps invoking possible-worlds, or a real evolutionary ancestor.
+Or we may choose to use a modal operator such as "similar to".
 See further on in this document.

 One possibility is to treat _x_ as some kind of dispositional entity.
 We can introduce a new relation that connects a disposition to